falco467/eslint-config-astro-svelte-jsdoc-standard/readme.md

 # Usage

-Add this configuration to your project:
+Add all packages to your project:

 ```
-npm install --save-dev eslint-config-astro-svelte-jsdoc-standard
+npm install --save-dev eslint eslint-plugin-astro eslint-plugin-svelte eslint-config-standard eslint-config-astro-svelte-jsdoc-standard
 ```

 Edit your `.eslintrc.js`: